ayushsingh82/Vouch/README.md

 **Role**: The Verification Agent.

 **Implementation**:
-- When a user submits a report, a backend AI agent (powered by ChatGPT/OpenAI) intercepts the data
+- When a user submits an influencer report or community note, a backend AI agent (powered by ChatGPT/OpenAI) intercepts the data
-- The agent analyzes the JSON-LD content against the Parent Proposal to verify legitimacy and context
+- The agent analyzes content for authenticity, bot activity detection, engagement quality, and relevance
-- Verification includes checking relevance, accuracy, and preventing spam submissions
+- Verification includes checking influencer profile consistency, engagement patterns, and content quality

 **Function**:
-- Acts as a gatekeeper, ensuring only high-quality, relevant knowledge assets are published to the DKG
+- Acts as a gatekeeper, ensuring only high-quality, verified knowledge assets are published to the DKG
-- Effectively "reasons" over the data before it becomes permanent
-- Provides confidence scores and reasoning for verification decisions
+- Provides confidence scores for authenticity, engagement quality, and trustworthiness

-**Synergy**: This agent acts as a gatekeeper, ensuring only high-quality, relevant knowledge assets are published to the DKG, effectively "reasoning" over the data before it becomes permanent.
+- Generates actionable insights about influencer performance and audience demographics
+- Detects anomalies and potential fraud indicators

+**Synergy**: This agent ensures data quality before publication, creating a trusted knowledge base that other agents can reliably query and reason over.

 **Technical Implementation**:
-- AI verification service validates report content against proposal data
+- AI verification service validates influencer data and community notes
-- Confidence scoring system (0-1 scale) with configurable threshold
+- Confidence scoring system (0-100 scale) for authenticity, engagement, and trust
-- Automatic rejection of low-quality or irrelevant submissions
+- Automatic flagging of suspicious patterns (bot activity, fake engagement)
 - Detailed reasoning provided for verification decisions

 ### Layer 2: Knowledge Layer (OriginTrail DKG)